What is Complete Heart Block (CHB)?

 What causes CHB?

-CHB can be congenital, means, it can be acquired at birth.
+CHB can be congenital, which means, it can be acquired at birth.
 However, one may even develop it during their lifetime.
 Many factors that are responsible for acquired heart block are:

 - Damage To The Heart From Heart Attack